top of page

 Made for the Dreyfoos Film Department's annual "Halloween-ish" Competition.

 As part of the AICE Media Studies curriculum, I produced the first two minutes (opening scene) of a film.
-My film Archetype centers on a young college student and aspiring actor, Oliver Roland.
+Archetype centers on a young college student and aspiring actor, Oliver Roland.
 He wants to play Macbeth in the school's upcoming production, but is told by the director that he seems more suited for a supporting role.
 Oliver is angered and becomes obsessed with the role of Macbeth.
 We watch as Oliver's actions and visions start mirroring those of Macbeth's, resulting in violence and heartbreak.
-Read the full treatment here.

 The theme behind this film is one of human conformity.
 I wanted to portray how difficult it often is to stand out and have thoughts outside of that box that most of us stay in–whether it be a comfort zone or simply societal norms.
 I made use of some ideas from Gustave Le Bon's The Crowd: A Study of the Popular Mind, such as how we lose individuality in a large numbers.
 I tried to use color to differentiate between sameness and diversity.
 Sometimes the nature shots are quite vibrant, but crowds of people might be in black and white.
 I used the army footage as basically an extreme visual image of sameness.
 I also tried to use images of symmetry around school to further support this case.
 I paste stick figures into a lot of my footage to show that those drawings are supposed to represent us.